fernperezg97/fernandaperezg97/README.md

 - 👨‍💻 I’m currently working on... **helping to prevent heritage language loss by working alongside other talented team members to develop the 'Bili App' at Bilingual Generation!**

-- 🌱 I’m currently learning... **mathematics for machine learning and data science, AWS SES & SDK, React, and Node.js.**
+- 🌱 I’m currently learning... **CS50 at Harvard, mathematics for machine learning and data science, AWS, and internationalization.**

 - 🎬 My Choro-Tracker app video rundown is available here: **[Choro-Tracker Full-Stack Project YouTube Video](https://www.youtube.com/watch?v=jiTDTXMDScg&ab_channel=FernandaP%C3%A9rezGuti%C3%A9rrez)**